nileshpatra/Org-manage-bot/README.md

   - Remove user
   - Filter a particular keyword and replies to the keyword when it finds that
   - Get replies whenever filtered text is encountered
-  - Get Animated version of text on calling thonkify (Help has been taked from skittlesbot)
+  - Get Animated version of text on calling thonkify (Some of the code has been referred from skittlesbot)

 # Testing the bot